Kimchi is a spicy, pickled and fermented cabbage. it’s easy to make, good for the gut and absolutely delicious in a salad or as a snack!

-Obviously, don’t rub your eyes after touching chilli!
+Obviously, don’t rub your eyes, or any other part of the anatomy after touching chilli!

-Sorry to the rest of the world.
-We have to state the obvious in the UK as one idiot will pretend to have done it and been left with permanent eye damage, and try to claim thousands in damages!
+(Sorry to the rest of the world.
+We have to state the obvious in the UK.)

 Place the mixture in clean glass jars and leave them at room temperature for 2-3 days.